 Curwen Eliot Hodgkin, the only son of Charles Ernest Hodgkin of Purley Lodge, Pangbourne near Reading, and of Alice Jane Brooke was born on the 19th of June 1905.

-Eliot was educated at Harrow School from the summer of 1919 until the summer of 1923, and attended its summer Art School and Sketching Classes.
+Hodgkin was educated at Harrow School from the summer of 1919 until the summer of 1923, and attended its summer Art School and Sketching Classes.
 He also studied at the Byam Shaw School of Art in Camden Street and was a pupil of the Principal Ernest Jackson (1872-1945), remaining under his guidance at the Royal Academy School, where he stayed from March 1927 to June 1928.

 In order to prepare works for an exhibition at the Basnett Gallery in Liverpool, Hodgkin left the Royal Academy School and with two other friends formed the Gresse Group.
 They shared a studio in the road of the same name in London’s Fitzrovia.
-After that, Eliot joined the Pandemonium Group, consisting of five artists in their third and fourth exhibitions in the late 1920s.
+After that, Eliot Hodgkin joined the Pandemonium Group, consisting of five artists in their third and fourth exhibitions in the late 1920s.

 Hodgkin held his first solo exhibition in the Autumn of 1936 at the Picture Hire Gallery in Brook Street, showing 23 pictures of landscapes, portraits and flowers painted during the last ten months.
-Eliot had many more solo exhibitions during his career, exhibiting for the first time in the United States in 1958, at the Durlacher Bros Gallery in New York.
+Hodgkin had many more solo exhibitions during his career, exhibiting for the first time in the United States in 1958, at the Durlacher Bros Gallery in New York.

 From 1934 to 1981 he took part in 46 summer exhibitions with 113 paintings at the Royal Academy.
-The Chantrey Bequest bought at the Royal Academy’s Summer Exhibition of 1936 Eliot’s painting October (1935).
+The Chantrey Bequest bought at the Royal Academy’s Summer Exhibition of 1936 Eliot Hodgkin’s painting October (1935).
 They bought two more over the years at the RA summer exhibitions, and presented all three to the Tate Gallery.

 In 1940 he married Maria Clara Egle Laura (Mimi) Henderson (née Franceschi), who had a great love for art and helped him organizing and filing the records of his work.
 They had one son and three grandchildren.

-During the War, Eliot worked for the Home Intelligence Division of the Ministry of Information and also joined the A.R.P.
+During the War, Hodgkin worked for the Home Intelligence Division of the Ministry of Information and also joined the A.R.P.
 (Air Raid Precautions).
 Nevertheless, he managed to keep on painting between 1940 and 1944.
 Hodgkin was very much attracted to the contrast between the ruins of the bombed sites in London and the vegetation growing out of them.
 He produced paintings on this subject and received a commission from the War Artists Advisory Committee for one of them.

-Eliot was very particular in choosing subjects for his paintings and very meticulous in how to dispose the items to be painted.
+Hodgkin was very particular in choosing subjects for his paintings and very meticulous in how to dispose the items to be painted.
 He would choose simple things, natural objects and looked at them as it was for the first time and never painted before.
 Sometimes it would take him as long to arrange them against a background as to paint them.

 He started painting in oils and would do his work either outdoors or indoors.
 Later on, after gaining a recipe from his friend and teacher Maxwell Armfield, he dedicated more of his time painting in egg tempera and indoors.
 He would begin his work with a detailed drawing of the subject to be painted, traced it onto the primed hardboard and then painted it.